brandonbrule/responsive-html5-photography-layout/readme.md

 There's no difference in the way images are served yet but that's something I'm looking into.
 I would love any tips, suggestions and to hear how you handle images if you find my code here.

-I built this using the html5 Boilerplate framework and have left it completely as is.
+This was built using the html5 Boilerplate framework.

 I really recommend reading up on it.
 It has a great story and a lot of extremely talented developers make the template freely available.
 It's awesome.